Omaha woman tells police she was berated and called 'N-word' by bicyclist

 About 2 p.m.
 Friday, Blue-Perkins had stopped at Metro Credit Union, 414 S. Saddle Creek Road, to withdraw cash.
 Blue-Perkins was about to leave when the bicyclist, who was wearing a polo shirt, shorts, ankle-high boots and no helmet, rode in front of her.
 She said she thought she heard him say the N-word and asked him what he said.
 He repeated it.

 The man kept muttering the word and got off his maroon Giant brand bike.
 Blue-Perkins said two construction workers were walking nearby.
-The man then got on his bike and rode away.
+The man then got onto his bike and rode away.
 But he returned, she said, and tried to take her purse and money from her passenger seat.

-Blue-Perkins said she told the man she was going to call police and then followed him as he rode away.
+Blue-Perkins said she told the man that she was going to call police and then followed him as he rode away.
 She took a short video with her phone so she could show it to police.

 Sign up for World-Herald news alerts